Home

-The Holyhead Mail is a weekly tabloid newspaper sold in the port town of Holyhead (Caergybi) on Holy Island (Ynys Gybi) and across the island of Anglesey (Ynys Môn).
+The Holyhead & Anglesey Mail is a weekly tabloid newspaper sold in the port town of Holyhead (Caergybi) on Holy Island (Ynys Gybi) and across the island of Anglesey (Ynys Môn).

 It was founded in 1881 as the Holyhead Weekly Mail and North Wales Observer.
 Its geographical span (according to its title, at least) has fluctuated since then; in 1885 it was renamed the Holyhead Mail and Anglesey Herald, but spent 16 years from 1921 to 1937 as the Holyhead Mail and Llandudno and Colwyn Bay Herald before becoming the Holyhead & Anglesey Mail.
-It lost Anglesey from the masthead in 2011, although it continues to be sold throughout the island.
+It lost Anglesey from the masthead in 2011, although it continued to be sold throughout the island; Anglesey’s since been restored.

 It’s published by Trinity Mirror North Wales.
 The main editorial offices are in Caernarfon (collocated with the Caernarfon & Denbigh Herald), but there’s also an office in Holyhead.